The Child's Place

 The Child's Place for Children (and Teens) With Special Needs

 At Brooklyn Public Library, there's a place where all children can relax, play and have fun.
-We provide unique programs for children with and without disabilities from birth to age 12.
+We provide unique programs for children and teens with and without disabilities.

 Read more about Universal Design at the Child's Place for Children with Special Needs.